 The majority of greenhouse gas (GHG) emissions today is associated with carbon-intense infrastructure construction and operation, particularly in the energy, public transport, water supply and sanitation sectors.
 At the same time, it is expected that economies will need to make significant investments over the next 10 - 15 years to build new or to rehabilitate ageing infrastructure to meet the global demand with emerging economies and developing countries accounting for roughly two thirds of global infrastructure investment.

-Developing climate-smart, resilient infrastructure will therefore be crucial to reduce GHG emissions and build up resilience to adapt to uncertain and more permanent effects of climate change to protect the poorest and most vulnerable people.
+Developing climate-smart, resilient infrastructure will be crucial to reduce GHG emissions and build up resilience to adapt to uncertain and more permanent effects of climate change to protect the poorest and most vulnerable people.
 To deliver climate-smart infrastructure solutions, private investment and expertise is essential, including sustainable infrastructure finance through public-private partnership (PPP) models.

 This section of the PPPLRC website provides links to policies, legislation, project documents and other resources that are relevant for developing, structuring and implementing PPPs that promote climate change mitigation and resilience.